CyanSalt/vue-loader/README.md

 ## What is Vue Loader?

-`vue-loader` is a loader for [webpack](https://webpack.js.org/) that allows you to author Vue components in a format called [Single-File Components (SFCs)](https://github.com/vuejs/vue-loader/blob/main/docs/spec.md):
+`@cyansalt/vue-loader` is a loader for [webpack](https://webpack.js.org/) that allows you to author Vue components in a format called [Single-File Components (SFCs)](https://github.com/vuejs/vue-loader/blob/main/docs/spec.md):

 ```vue
 <template>